anchen1011/toflow/README.md

 CUDA is suggested (https://developer.nvidia.com/cuda-toolkit) for fast evaluation.
 The demo code is still runnable without CUDA, but much slower.

 #### Matlab [optional]
-The scripts for video noising/super-resolution dataset generation and qualitative evaluation require Matlab installation (https://www.mathworks.com/products/matlab.html).
+The scripts for video noising/super-resolution dataset generation and quantitative evaluation require Matlab installation (https://www.mathworks.com/products/matlab.html).
 It is not necessary for the demo code.

 #### FFmpeg [optional]
 The scripts for video deblocking dataset generation require FFmpeg (http://ffmpeg.org) installation.
 It is not necessary for the demo code.